-Wallaby Island Wallabies
+Wallaby Island Wallabies In Scotland

-Discover the Unique Wallabies on Wallaby Island in Loch Lomond | Guide & Tips
+Wallabies on Wallaby Island in Loch Lomond | Guide & Tips

 Where to Find the Wallabies

 The wallabies can be found throughout the island, which is about 42 acres in size.
-Visitors can walk around the island and spot the wallabies in the open fields or hiding in the forested areas.
+You can walk around the island and spot the wallabies in the open fields or hiding in the forested areas.
 The island also offers stunning views of Loch Lomond and the surrounding mountains, making it a great place for a day trip.

 About the Wallabies